-Assigning the LQs in Table~\ref{tab:LQ} to the internal field contents for both the combinations ``a'' and ``b'', we work out in Tables~\ref{tab:T1-i-a}-\ref{tab:T3-x-a} possible UV models for all the diagrams in Fig.~\ref{fig:4d2loop} except T2-ii, T3-v, T3-vi, T3-vii, and T3-viii, since their models can be obtained by following the same procedure (note that they all involve at least 1 colored, $Z_2$ odd fermion).
-In addition, possible DM candidates are already identified by using the DM candidate condition.
-As indicated by the quantum numbers of the field contents in Tables~\ref{tab:T3-ix-a} and \ref{tab:T3-x-a}, we have set the LQs and DM candidates occupying the lower and upper loops, respectively, to be the combination ``a'' for diagrams T3-ix and T3-x.
-The underlying reason for such an arrangement is to make the LQs' couplings to the left-handed lepton doublet $L_L$ directly contribute to the neutrino mass generation, which in turn helps establish the later mighty models, because these interactions are essential to address the flavor anomalies, as will be discussed latter.
-This indicates that the combination ``b'' in these two cases, i.e., the LQs and DM candidates occupying the 2 loops in reverse order, must be eliminated, since otherwise no LQ couplings in Table~\ref{tab:LQ} will contribute to the neutrino mass generation.
+Assigning the LQs in Table~\ref{tab:LQ} to the internal field contents for both the combinations ``a'' and ``b'', we work out in Tables~\ref{tab:T1-i-a}--\ref{tab:T3-x-a} all the possible UV models corresponding to the diagrams shown in Fig.~\ref{fig:4d2loop}, except for T2-ii, T3-v, T3-vi, T3-vii, and T3-viii, since their UV models can be obtained by following the same procedure (note that they all involve at least one colored, $Z_2$-odd fermion).
+In addition, the possible DM candidates are already identified by using our prescriptions for the quantum numbers of them.
+As indicated by the quantum numbers of the field contents in Tables~\ref{tab:T3-ix-a} and \ref{tab:T3-x-a}, we have set the LQs and the DM candidates, which occupy the lower and the upper loop respectively, to be the combination ``a'' for the diagrams T3-ix and T3-x.
+The underlying reason for such an arrangement is to make the LQs' couplings to the left-handed lepton doublet $L_L$ contribute directly to the neutrino mass generation, which in turn helps establish the mighty models to be introduced later, because these interactions are essential to address the flavor anomalies, as will be discussed in Sec.~\ref{sec:mighty_stones}.
+This indicates that the combination ``b'' in these two cases, i.e., the LQs and the DM candidates occupying the two loops in a reversed order, must be eliminated, since otherwise no LQ couplings in Table~\ref{tab:LQ} will contribute to the neutrino mass generation.
 It is also interesting to note that only a handful of UV models can involve a pair of LQs listed in Table~\ref{tab:LQ}.
-They are ($\widetilde{R}_2$, $\bar{S}_1$) and ($\widetilde{V}_2$, $\bar{U}_1$) for diagram T3-i-b, and ($\widetilde{R}_2$, $S_{1,3}$), ($R_2$, $\bar{S}_1$), ($\widetilde{V}_2$, $U_{1,3}$), and ($V_2$, $\bar{U}_1$) for diagram T3-ii-a.
+They are ($\widetilde{R}_2$, $\bar{S}_1$) and ($\widetilde{V}_2$, $\bar{U}_1$) for the diagram T3-i with the combination ``b'', as well as ($\widetilde{R}_2$, $S_{1,3}$), ($R_2$, $\bar{S}_1$), ($\widetilde{V}_2$, $U_{1,3}$), and ($V_2$, $\bar{U}_1$) for the diagram T3-ii with ``a''.